popphp/pop-kettle/README.md

 $ ./kettle db:seed
 ```

-will execute any seed files in the `seeds` folder and populate the database with the initial data.

-#### Seeding with SQL files

-Alternatively, you can place SQL files with the extension `.sql` in the `/database/seeds` folder
-and they will be executed when you run the `./kettle db:seed` command.

 ### Running the web server

 `pop-kettle` also provides a simple way to run PHP's built-in web-server, by running the command: